Frequently Asked Questions

 How is the float solution kept clean?

-Our owner, Greg, received his National Swimming Pool Foundation pool operator's license in 2014 and maintains proper chemistry of the water, testing the water multiple times every day for proper pH balance, total alkalinity, perfect temperature, specific gravity and hydrogen peroxide levels.
+Our owner, Greg, received his National Swimming Pool Foundation pool operator's license in 2015 and maintains proper chemistry of the water, testing the water multiple times every day for proper pH balance, total alkalinity, perfect temperature, specific gravity and hydrogen peroxide levels.
 We are also a member of both the Council for the Model Aquatic Health Code and the Floatation Tank Association, and follow their Standard for ensuring a clean and safe floatation experience.
 Greg has also been on the board of directors for the Floatation Tank Association since 2019.
 Besides the required pre-float shower, each tank has a 3 step filtering process that consists of a micron filter to filter out particulate matter, an ultra-violet (UV) sanitation and ozone purification system, and a small amount of hydrogen peroxide (an oxidizer)– a safe alternative to chlorine and bromine.
 Skimmers are used to keep the surface clear.
-All the water in our float tanks are filtered 5 times between every single client.
+All the water in our float tanks are filtered 5 times between every single guest.
 And, the high concentration of Epsom Salt creates an environment in which inhibits the growth of bacteria and other microorganisms.
-We go in after every client to visually inspect our suites, and disinfect all commonly touched surfaces such as showers, benches, float tank walls, etc. We are closed on Mondays to perform a deep cleaning of the entire space to keep our float suites clean and pristine.
+We go in after every guest to visually inspect our suites, and disinfect all commonly touched surfaces such as showers, benches, float tank walls, etc. We are closed on Mondays to perform a deep cleaning of the entire space to keep our float suites clean and pristine.
 And, our float tank solution is sent to the Wisconsin State Lab of Hygiene to ensure that our cleaning process is above and beyond what anyone would expect.
 One more thing: We've installed a big commercial filter into our water supply that filters up to 97% of the chlorine that comes in through the municipal water because we don't want people floating in chlorine.
 Essentially, our float tank water is cleaner than just about any tap water in the country, and we have the paperwork to prove it.
 If you want to REALLY geek out on float tank chemistry and hear how safe and clean they are, check out this talk from microbiologist and water illness expert, Dr. Roy Vore: https://www.youtube.com/watch?v=9MfW_om6EvU Any other questions?
 Please reach out as we take pride in cleanliness, and we love talking water chemistry!

 What if water gets in my ears or eyes?